-8. Training about this Policy
+7. Training about this Policy

-- 8.1 Training of public safety personnel shall include training in the contents and implementation of this policy and of best practices in the handling of expressive conduct in a university setting, including fostering tolerance and civility, consistent with the principles of academic freedom and freedom of speech and assembly. - 8.2 The leadership of student government organizations and recognized student groups, their faculty advisors and appropriate student affairs staff shall also receive periodic training in the contents of this policy.
+- 7.1 Training of public safety personnel shall include training in the contents and implementation of this policy and of best practices in the handling of expressive conduct in a university setting, including fostering tolerance and civility, consistent with the principles of academic freedom and freedom of speech and assembly. - 7.2 The leadership of student government organizations and recognized student groups, their faculty advisors and appropriate student affairs staff shall also receive periodic training in the contents of this policy, including fostering tolerance and civility.